avcourt/scripts/README.md

 # create-readme

-Creates a README with info about each script in this directory
+Creates a README with info about each script in `$CWD`

 ## Scripts